 "Interesting Geology, amazing biology"

-If we had a nickel for every scientist who told us ocean life wouldn't, couldn't survive here, we would be rich. in view of the variety of fish here, it is obvious that it is the unique conditions of Seabase that allow the fish to survive, but only here, as the sole outlet turns to a stream of ever increasing salinity or temperature until it dries up in the desert.
+If we had a dollar for every scientist who told us ocean life wouldn't, couldn't survive here, we would be rich.
+In view of the variety of fish here, it is obvious that it is the unique conditions of Seabase that allow the fish to survive, but only here, as the sole outlet turns to a stream of ever increasing salinity or temperature until it dries up in the desert.
 Nowhere else could they live, but the ocean.

 At Seabase, we have created 4 places to dive, test your skill, train and be at awe.
 White Rocks Bay, Habitat Bay, The Trench and the Abyss